peytonshow/SiegeUtopiaChangelog/readme.md

 * Automation and logistics are important.
 Automation shouldn't produce infinite resources from nothing (with a few exceptions).
 * Strong performance on all systems.
 And additional client is available with less fluff.
 * Built for multiplayer, with the goal of reducing individualist self-sustainment in exchange for player interaction build upon specialization and necessity.
-* Offer players the tools to build society, featuring a Coronation mechanic as well as minting currency.
+* Offer players the tools to build society through currency, deals, and governing.

 ---------------------------------------------------------------------------------------------------------------